projectcitybuild/PCBridge/README.md

 (Currently being rewritten in Kotlin)

 ## Project Structure
-PCBridge is designed to be modular - allowing it to be simultaneously built for Spigot, Bungee, or whatever is the latest server server.
+PCBridge is designed to be modular - allowing it to be simultaneously built for Spigot, Bungee, or whatever is the latest server software.

 * `core`: Contains interfaces and extensions used across all modules.
 This is the main framework module
 * `api`: Contains API requests (Retrofit)